ARM-software/psa-arch-tests/secure-debug/README.md

 The abstraction layers provide platform information and runtime environment to enable execution of the tests.

-In this release, PAL implementation for the 'emulation' target uses Unix sockets as the link layer to send commands and receive responses.
-Arm also provides support for executing the test suite on the 'Musca-b1' hardware board by adding a 'musca_b1' target which uses memory window protocol as the link layer.
+In this release, Arm provides support for executing the test suite on the 'Musca-b1' hardware board by adding a 'musca_b1' target which uses memory window protocol as the link layer.

 You can also write your own abstraction layer implementations to allow ADAC tests to run on other host platforms and support the debug link layer.